What Is FALD Blooming Or Halo Effect?

 Of course, local dimming wasn’t designed for regular desktop use, so in video games and movies, this will be much less noticeable.
 You can simply disable local dimming when not watching videos or playing games.

-Depending on the number and size of dimming zones, some blooming can also be visible in certain scenes in games and movies too – but in all except for the most extreme cases (night sky with stars, fireworks, etc.), it’ll be negligible.
-As for those demanding scenes, some users find them tolerable, some too distracting.
+Depending on the number and size of dimming zones, some blooming can also be visible in certain scenes in games and movies – but in all except for the most extreme cases (night sky with stars, fireworks, etc.), it’ll be negligible.
+As for those demanding scenes, some users find them tolerable, while others find them too distracting.

 You Might Love These Too